Cheap Flights. Travel Hacking: Finding Affordable Flights Without Going Broke

-I’ve been meaning to write this post about “how to find affordable flights without going broke” for a few years now and then Tonya over on The Traveling Mom’s facebook page asked:
+I’ve been meaning to write this post about “how to find affordable flights (cheap flights) without going broke” for a few years now and then Tonya over on The Traveling Mom’s facebook page asked:

 “I need to buy tickets for some upcoming flights but need some advice from the travel experts.
 I’m looking for tips on finding the best prices on flights and how far in advance one should book.
 Thanks for any advice you can offer.”